Use Your Outside Voice for

 - The Nature Conservancy, Ducks Unlimited and the Wisconsin DNR restored wetlands in the Green Bay West Shore Wildlife Area, an important migratory stopover site for songbirds, shorebirds and waterfowl.
 We rebuilt and replaced dikes and a water pump used to manage water levels in the wetlands to improve water quality, restore fish and wildlife habitat and create new recreational opportunities for visitors.

 - We worked with partners to build a treatment wetland on a farm field in the Lower Fox River watershed designed to capture runoff, including tile drainage water, and improve water quality before it enters the nearby stream.
 Together with the U.S. Geological Survey, we are monitoring the system to understand the wetland's contribution in reducing sediment and phosphorus and how to improve the design for future treatment wetlands.

 - We removed invasive species including Phragmites on 77 acres of high quality Great Lakes coastal wetlands in Door County.
 The majority of these wetlands protect habitat for plants and animals of regional and global significance.

 But more work needs to be done to protect the drinking water source for nearly 40 million people, critical habitat for birds and other wildlife and the places we all love to fish, canoe and enjoy the outdoors.

 Please contact your federal legislators today and thank them for their past support of the Great Lakes Restoration Initiative.
 Then ask them to maintain the $300 million in funding for the Great Lakes Restoration Initiative in the federal budget for fiscal year 2018.

 You can call or write, whichever works best for you.
-Please share examples of how Wisconsin’s lands and waters matter to you and make a difference in your life.
+Please share examples of how Lake Michigan, Lake Superior and all of our Great Lakes matter to you and make a difference in your life.